somatra-dev/cdc-oracle-olr-kafka-window/README.md

-# Oracle CDC with OpenLogReplicator, Debezium, and Kafka
+# Oracle CDC with OpenLogReplicator, Debezium, and Kafka(On Window)

 A production-ready Change Data Capture (CDC) pipeline that streams Oracle database changes to Apache Kafka using OpenLogReplicator and Debezium.